Skip to footer

 • Blanket Liners

 As you begin on your journey to find the perfect blanket for your horse, it is important to understand the different types of blankets.
-Depending on where your horse spends their time, either a sheet, turnout blanket, or stable blanket may be more appropriate for them.
+Depending on where your horse spends most of their time, either a sheet, turnout blanket, or stable blanket may be more appropriate for them.

 Sheets vs. Blankets

 Sheets are articles of horse clothing that have no fill or insulation in them, similar to a windbreaker for humans.
-Some are waterproof for lightweight coverage during the winter months while others can be made from cotton blends for breathability during the warmer times of the year.
+Some are waterproof for lightweight coverage during the winter month, while others can be made from cotton blends for breathability during the warmer times of the year.
 Horse sheets are a great choice for moderate climates where horses need protection from the elements but don't need additional warmth.
 They are also suitable for clipped horses who need coverage during the day.

 Blankets have fill between the outer and inner layers to provide the horse additional warmth during winter.
 Blankets can come in a variety of weights to accommodate horses living in different climates.

-comparison of two horses, one wearing a filled turnout blanket which is waterproof and the other wearing a filled stable blanket which is not waterproof
+Comparison of two horses: one wearing a filled turnout blanket which is waterproof, and the other wearing a filled stable blanket which is not waterproof.

 Turnout Blankets vs. Stable Blankets

 Stable blankets are similar to turnout blankets, except they are not waterproof.
 For this reason, they are ideal for horses that live inside.
-Available in different deniers and fills, you can pick the style based on how hard your horse tends to be on blankets as well as how much warmth they need.
+Available in different deniers and fills, you can pick the style based on how hard your horse tends to be on blankets—as well as how much warmth they need.

-When Should I Blanket My Horse
+When Should I Blanket My Horse?

 Blanketing Factors, Blanket Weights, and Temperature Chart